 If the jaw grows irregularly or if the teeth become misaligned, it is possible for a child to develop speech and language difficulties; these impediments can become embarrassing for some children.
-Dr. Bailey, Dr. Cayla, and their team are trained to identify many speech or language problems that a child may be developing as they grow.
+Dr. Bailey and his team are trained to identify many speech or language problems that a child may be developing as they grow.
 To parents who wish to correct these issues, West Valley Pediatric Dentistry can provide trustworthy referrals to provide your child with the specific speech and language treatment in Taylorsville, Utah, that they need, based on their situation.
 Please contact us today at 801-417-8080 if you are interested in learning more about our speech treatments.

 Teeth are used for a variety of things.
 Most of us think of using our teeth for eating or showing our smile.
 However, we cannot forget one important purpose for teeth, and that is their role in communication.
 Our teeth help us produce a number of sounds used in communicating with others, including V, F, Th, S, Ch, and more.
 If your child has structural or cosmetic problems with their teeth or jaw, they can develop a number of speech problems, such as stuttering, mumbling, cluttering, and lisps.
 Here are just a few ways that your teeth can affect your speech: